kyberdrb/Arduino_UPS/README.md

 # Documentation
 The documentation consists of hardware and software part.
-In the hardware documentation consists an electrical scheme and used parts.
+The hardware documentation consists of an electrical scheme and used parts.
-In the software documentation is an action diagram of the Arduino program.
+The software documentation consists of an action diagram of the Arduino program.
 Source code is included as well.
+Every aspect of this project is thoroughly explained in this documentation.

 # Hardware documentation
 ## Parts